johnnovak/RML-Amiga/docs/docs/games/k-l.md

 - To start the game, double-click on the **KingsQuest1** disk icon, then on the **KingsQuest1** icon.

-- Before starting the game, you can select between Amiga digital sound and Roland MT-32 MIDI music by double-clicking on the **Set Amiga sound** and **Set MT-32 sound** icons, respectively.
+- Before starting the game, you can choose between Amiga digital sound and Roland MT-32 MIDI music by double-clicking on the **Set Amiga sound** or **Set MT-32 sound** icons, respectively.